 Did you or a loved one sustain injuries in a parking lot crash in Atlanta?
 Do not wait to seek the help of a skilled personal injury attorney.

-The record of success for The Champion Firm, P.C. includes $175,000 recovered for a client who needed back surgery following a sideswipe accident.
+The record of success for The Champion Firm, Personal Injury Attorneys, P.C. includes $175,000 recovered for a client who needed back surgery following a sideswipe accident.
 You can have our lawyers review your case when you call us or contact us online to receive a free consultation.